indykish/knife-podnix/README.md

 ## CONFIGURATION:

-You need to provide you Podnix username and password, either add them to your knife.rb
+You need to provide your Podnix API_KEY, either via options(--podnix_api_key 'PODNIX_API_KEY') or add them to your knife.rb

-    podnix_apikey = 'YOUR APIKEY'
+    knife[:podnix_api_key] = "PODNIX_API_KEY"

 or store them in environment variables

-    export PODNIX_APIKEU=YOURAPIKEY
+    export PODNIX_API_KEY=YOURAPIKEY

 ## SUBCOMMANDS:

 This plugin provides the following Knife subcommands.
-Specific command options can be found by invoking the subcommand with a ``--help`` flag
+Specific command options can be found by invoking the subcommand with a ``--help`` flag.

 ### knife Podnix server create

 Provisions a new server and then perform a Chef bootstrap (using the SSH protocol).
 The goal of the bootstrap is to get Chef installed on the target system so it can run Chef Client with a Chef Server.

-During provisioning your public SSH key will be uploaded to the newly created server, thus you should make sure a public key exists at `~/.ssh/id_rsa.pub` or provide a different key via the `--public-key-file` option.
+During provisioning your password will be uploaded to the newly created server, thus you can ssh your server with that password.

 The following knife-Podnix options are required:

-    -D DATACENTER_NAME,              The datacenter where the server will be created --data-center
-        --name SERVER_NAME           name for the newly created Server
+    -N, --name SERVER_NAME           name for the newly created Server.

-These knife-Podnix options are optional:

-        --cpus CPUS                  Amount of CPUs of the new Server --ram RAM                    Amount of Memory in MB of the new Server --hdd-size GB                Size of storage in GB -i, --image-name IMAGE_NAME      The image name which will be used to create the initial server 'template', default is 'Ubuntu-12.04-LTS-server-amd64-06.21.13.img'
-    -S, --snaphot-name SNAPSHOT_NAME The snapshot name which will be used to create the server (can not be used with the image-name option)

-    -k PUBLIC_KEY_FILE,              The SSH public key file to be added to the authorized_keys of the given user, --public-key-file              default is '~/.ssh/id_rsa.pub'

-    -x, --ssh-user USERNAME          The ssh username
+    -f, --flavor                     Specify the model of your server.
+This will define the amount of vCores and RAM that your server will get.
+MODEL IN PODNIX(by vcore size) `1, 2, 4, 8`.
+                                     RAM is double the size of VCORE.
+    -P, --password PASSWORD          Specifies the root password (on Linux) or administrator password (on Windows).
+                                     Must contain at least 9 chars and include a lower case char, an upper case char and a number. eg:-`Secret123`.
+    -I, --image IMAGE_ID             Specify the image to base your server on.
+This will define operating system and pre-installed software.
+Fot more `knife podnix image list`. eg:- `37`for Ubuntu 13.04 (64bit).

 The following are optional options provided by knife:
+        --storage SIZE               Specify the size (in GB) of the system drive.
+Valid size is 10-250.
+Default is 10.
+        --ssd 1                      If this parameter is set to 1, the system drive will be located on a SSD drive.

-        --[no-]bootstrap             Bootstrap the server with knife bootstrap -N, --node-name NAME             The Chef node name for your new node default is the name of the server.
+        --[no-]bootstrap             Bootstrap the server with knife bootstrap

+    -N, --node-name NAME             The Chef node name for your new node default is the name of the server.
     -s, --server-url URL             Chef Server URL
         --key KEY                    API Client Key